VelasiriSreeja/EXNO2DS/README.md

 STEP 7: Use cross tabulation method to quantitatively analyze the relationship between multiple variables.

-STEP 8: Use heatmap method of representation to show relationships between two variables, one plotted on each axis.
+STEP 8: Use heatmap method of representation to show relationships between two variables, one plotted on each axis

-## CODING AND OUTPUT

 ## NAME:N.NAVYA SREE
 ## REG.NO: 212223040138